Address Your Letters To Maz Jobrani

 (LAUGHTER)

-SAGAL: The offer was met with outrage by local animal activists.
-And their restaurant soon apologized and canceled the promotion.
-The animal activists thought they had scored a victory, but when the next pizza they ordered had really tiny pepperoni...

-JOBRANI: That's got to be someone at the marketing meeting, you know, going like (speaking in Australian accent) McDonald's gives a little toys and the boat and the toys.
-We should give them something a little more lively.
-Like just give them a little more.
+JOBRANI: That's got to be someone at the marketing meeting, you know, going like (imitating Australian accent) McDonald's gives a little toys and the boats and the toys.
+We should give them something a little more lively, like, just give them a little more.
+Let's go.
 And someone's like how about a crocodile?
 That's too much.
 Little less.

 (LAUGHTER)